-Welding inverter is an alternative to conventional welding transformer.
+Welding inverter is an alternative to a conventional welding transformer.
 Modern semiconductors allow to replace the traditional mains transformer with a

 Interesting links from which I drew: